raspberrychris/cryptotravellers/content/blog/defi-explained-lending-and-borrowing.md

 ## Yearn.finance

-The [Yearn Finance](https://yearn.finance/) platform communicates with several other decentralized financial protocols on the Ethereum blockchain, aiming to maximize investor returns.
+The [Yearn Finance](https://yearn.finance/) platform communicates with several other decentralised financial protocols on the Ethereum blockchain, aiming to maximise investor returns.
 It can be described as an AI advisor for unsecured-backed digital assets which is perfect for folks seeking investors who will loan them their stablecoin at a rate higher than its historic average (preferably around 1% per month).

 Yearn’s YFI token has an automatic reward system.
 There are several products on the platform, such as loans and deposits.

 **Earn** is a lending and borrowing platform.
 "Earn" indicates where the highest interest can be earned by loaning a crypto asset.
-Earn searches across different lending protocols like Balancer, Aave, Compound to find the best interest rate for users to deposit cash on this decentralized finance app.
+Earn searches across different lending protocols like Balancer, Aave, Compound to find the best interest rate for users to deposit cash on this decentralised finance app.

 **ZAP** - Enables investors to combine and execute different trades with one click on the ZAP-Trade.
 This eliminates three separate steps required of navigating across the Zap Platform, Yearn.finance, and Curve Finance.

-**Vaults** are investment strategies that optimize returns from other decentralized finance projects and operate as passively managed investment funds.
+**Vaults** are investment strategies that optimise returns from other decentralised finance projects and operate as passively managed investment funds.
 They don't come without risks though—the yDAI vault lost $11 million due to a vulnerability on February 5, 2021.

 **YFI Tokens -** The Yearn.Finance platform (YFI) tokens let users earn YFI tokens by placing cryptocurrencies in the trading contracts called the Balancer and Curve DeFi, which run on the YFI platform.